UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/README/epc_README.md

 ## Limitations:

-- The records contain discrepancies in building characteristics over time such as for some flats there are differences across records for 'built form' such as one inspection being classified as ‘End-Terrace’ and then in another inspection ‘Semi-Detached’.
+- The records contain discrepancies in building characteristics over time such as for some flats there are differences across records for 'built form' such as discrepancies in 'built form' classifications for some flats - e.g., one inspection may list a property as ‘End-Terrace’ and another as ‘Semi-Detached’.

 - There are potential errors in instances of buildings changing their property type.
 Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022) suggest that while a building may change its property type, such as converting a house into a flat, the rate of conversions is low in the UK (around 5000 per year which would only account for 0.5% of lodged EPCs in a typical year).
-Consequently, is it not very likely for a property time to change and may therefore be due to error.
+Consequently, it is not very likely for a property type to change and may therefore be due to error.

 - For flats and maisonettes, there are instances where there are discrepancies in the exact 'floor level' recorded in EPCs (Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022)).